dlealv/officescripts-unit-test-framework/README.md

 - **Why can't I send a different message to different appenders?**
   By design, all channels (appenders) receive the same log event message for consistency.

+- **Why does the output for ExcelAppender override the previous message?**
+  By design, the use case for `ExcelAppender` was intended for the default configuration (i.e., a logger with `WARN` level and action `EXIT`).
+You may want the script to stop if there is any warning or error.
+Adding more than one event in the same cell (e.g., concatenating via `\n`) is possible, but this defeats the purpose of highlighting each event type with color, since the color will affect the entire cell content.
+To display each log event in its own cell, you would need to adjust or extend `ExcelAppender`.

 - **Why am I getting unexpected results when running some tests in Office Scripts compared to Node.js/TypeScript?**
-  This can happen because Office Scripts executes code asynchronously, which means some operations (like logging or cell updates) may not complete in strict sequence.
+  This can happen because Office Scripts executes code asynchronously, meaning some operations (like logging or cell updates) may not complete in strict sequence.
 As a result, test outcomes may differ from those in Node.js/TypeScript, which runs synchronously and flushes operations immediately.

   **Workaround:**
   To ensure reliable test results in Office Scripts, introduce a delay or use asynchronous test helpers to wait for operations to complete before making assertions.
 In `test/main.ts`, the `TestCase.runTestAsync` method is used for this purpose.
 For example: